Former NSA director Hayden gives background interview, but in public

 Hayden’s office became aware of the tweeting and called his cellphone to warn him, Mattzie tweeted.
 Matzzie then spoke to him.
 “I just had a very nice conversation with Michael Hayden.
 He was a gentleman and we disagree,” he tweeted.

-Afterward, in a statement to Reuters, Hayden said that in the briefing he “didn’t criticize” President Barack Obama.

-“I actually said these are very difficult issues.
-I said I had political guidance, too, that limited the things that I did when I was director of NSA.
-Now that political guidance is going to be more robust.
-It wasn’t a criticism,” he said.

-Hayden is now with the business consultants Chertoff Group.
+Hayden, who is now with the business consultants Chertoff Group, had no comment.
 He got off in Newark, New Jersey, Matzzie said.
 The Acela, a high speed train, runs between Washington and Boston.
+(Reporting by Diane Bartz; Editing by Philip Barbara)